Once (Pearl Jam song): Reception

-In March 2009, "Once" was made available as downloadable content for the Rock Band series as a master track as part of the album Ten.
-The song was featured in the Cold Case episode "Into the Blue" in 2009.
+In 2018, Classic Rock ranked "Once" as Ten's best song.

 Live performances

-"Once" was first performed live at the band's October 22, 1990 concert in Seattle, Washington at the Off Ramp Café.
+"Once" was first performed live at the band's October 22, 1990 concert in Seattle, Washington, at the Off Ramp Café.
 Live performances of "Once" can be found on the "Dissident"/Live in Atlanta box set, various official bootlegs, the Live at the Gorge 05/06 box set, and the Drop in the Park LP included in the Super Deluxe edition of the Ten reissue.